Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine.md

   <source src="/img/docs/extension/go-to-definition.webm" type="video/webm" />
 </video>

-I could go on and on and on - there’s so much here.
+I could go on and on and on — there’s so much here.

-Separately, these range from quality of life improvements to significant changes.
+Taken separately, these range from quality of life improvements to significant changes.

-But taken together it actually fundamentally changes the experience of writing your dbt code.
+But taken together, it actually fundamentally changes the experience of writing your dbt code.
 There were just *so many things* that you had to constantly be juggling in the back of your head that are now offloaded to the extension.
-The sum change to the experience of writing dbt code… exceptional - I already can’t imagine working without this.
+The sum change to the experience of writing dbt code... is exceptional.
+I already can’t imagine working without this.

-Of course - there’s another technology changing the experience of writing dbt (and all) code - AI.
+Of course — there’s another technology changing the experience of writing dbt (and all) code — AI.
 The functionality that Fusion enables dovetails perfectly with AI-assisted coding by allowing you to vet, validate, and comprehend AI-generated code more easily.
 Moving forward, expect even tighter coupling between Fusion and AI-based coding assistants as the speed and rigor of Fusion will help produce higher quality AI-generated code.

 The VS Code extension is one of our first product experiences exclusively powered by the dbt Fusion engine.
 The extension depends on the Language Server, and the Language Server depends on Fusion's SQL comprehension capabilities.
 We made the decision not to support dbt Core for the VS Code Extension because existing community-built extensions have already built as much as is possible on top of dbt Core's foundation.
 To get to this next level of experience, we needed Fusion.